Ap011y0n/Motors/README.md

 - The window sub menu let you to turn on/off editor windows.
 - Help submenu that has multiple options and information about the engine and the students.

+When we open the Configuration menu it appears below the Inspector, with multiple sub menus to change some aspects from the Engine:
+- Application: change name of the app, max of fps and has a graph of the current fps.
+- Window: change the width, height, Brightness and let enable or disable multiple options from the window.
+- Input: Shows all the input from the keyboard or the mouse.
+- Hardwere: Shows info like the system Ram, the graphic card name, the number of cores, all info related to    hardware.

 When a Game Object is selected in the Hierarchy you can see their multiple components and you can also modify them using the mouse or the keyboard.
 - In the transform component you can modify a Game Objects Scale, Position and Rotation.
 - On the component mesh you can display the Normals faces from de object.
 - The material component you can change the texture of the Game Object for the checkers texture and also see   the name the texture and it's width and height.

 The engine supports drag and drop of files like fbx, png and dds textures.
-To change a texture simply select a gameobject with a texture component and drag a png or a dds.

 #Controls